 Mar Qardakh School issues report cards twice a year.
-Due to local educational requirements, these report cards need to use a point scale established by the local ministry of education.
+Due to the Kurdistan Ministry of Education requirements, report cards need to use a 100 point scale.
+Any student who receives a 50 or above out of 100 is considered passing according to ministry requirements.
+However, Mar Qardakh considers a 60 or above out of 100, as a passing grade for PYP.
 Each student's progress is therefore converted into the local point scale.
 When working with parents, the school relies more heavily on written feedback provided by the teacher at the end of each unit.
 All IB progress and achievement levels are regularly recorded through ManageBac.
 Parents are able to view student progress through ManageBac electronically, at their convenience.
 The progress report comments on ManageBac also address student assessment and progress regarding the Learner Profile and the Essential Elements of the PYP.